Chanda-Abdul/Angular-Interactive-Card-Details-Form-Frontend-Mentor/README.md

 ### Continued development

 <!-- Use this section to outline areas that you want to continue focusing on in future projects.
 These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect. -->
-- pass form data to header/card display
+- [ ] pass form data to header/card display
-- save to array/database of cards
+- [ ] save cardholder data to array/database of cards
-- add logo based on card type
+- [ ] add logo based on card type
-- add animations
+- [ ] add animations

 ### Useful resources

-- [Angular - The Complete Guide (2022 Edition)
-](https://www.udemy.com/course/the-complete-guide-to-angular-2/l) - This is an amazing article which helped me finally understand XYZ.
+- [Angular - The Complete Guide (2022 Edition) by Maximilian Schwarzmüller](https://www.udemy.com/course/the-complete-guide-to-angular-2) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.
 - [Building a template-driven form](https://angular.io/guide/forms) - This helped me for XYZ reason.
+I really liked this pattern and will use it going forward.
+- [Introduction to forms in Angular](https://angular.io/guide/forms-overview) - This is an amazing article which helped me finally understand XYZ.
+I'd recommend it to anyone still learning this concept.
+- [Reactive forms](https://angular.io/guide/reactive-forms) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.

 ## Author